No more availability? Sign up for our waiting list and we'll contact you if we open new disponibilities!

 At the end of the course, you will receive a certificate of achievement issued by Ski Chic-Chocs and approved by Avalanche Canada.
 This is recognized across the country.

 This course is the next step in your avalanche training.
-Participants must have completed a CSA 1 (or equivalent) or be cleared by the instructor depending on their experience.
+Participants must have completed a AST 1 (or equivalent) or be cleared by the instructor depending on their experience.
 It is also recommended that participants have at least 20 days of off-piste skiing experience.

 • An intermediate level of skiing or snowboarding.